Phrasing

 Ascertain what your make of pad needs by way of preparation.

-Put the date by each piece, plus speed (for learners) or dictator
+Put the date at the beginning of each piece, plus speed (for learners) or dictator

 (at work).
 Draw a diagonal line through